-Director since 1992 Non-independent

-Holdings: 69,879,924 Common Shares(2)
+Director since 1992 Non-independent Holdings: 69,879,924 Common Shares(2)

 Emanuele (Lino) Saputo founded the Company with his parents in 1954.
 He became Chairman of the Board and President of the Company in 1969.
-In 1997, following the initial public offering of the Company, he was named Chairman of the Board and Chief Executive Officer and remained in this position until March 2004, following which he remained Chairman of the Board.
+In 1997, following the initial public offering of the Company, he was named Chairman of the Board and Chief Executive Officer, and remained in this position until March 2004, following which he remained Chairman of the Board.
 Mr. Saputo serves on the Board of Directors of Transforce Inc.

-LINO A. SAPUTO, JR.

-President and Chief Executive Officer

-and Vice Chairman of the Board of the Company
+LINO A. SAPUTO, JR. Chief Executive Officer and Vice Chairman of the Board of the Company Québec, Canada

-Québec, Canada

-Director since 2001 Non-independent

-Holdings: 67,297 Common Shares
+Director since 2001 Non-independent Holdings: 68,313 Common Shares

 Lino A. Saputo, Jr. joined the Company in 1988 as Administrative Assistant.
 In 1993, he became Vice President, Operations and, in 1998, Executive Vice President, Operations.
 From July 2001 to January 2004, he was President and Chief Operating Officer of the Company's Dairy Products Division (USA).
-In March 2004, he was appointed to the position of President and Chief Executive Officer.
-Mr. Saputo serves on the Board of Directors of Transcontinental Inc.
+In March 2004, he was appointed to the position of President and Chief Executive Officer and, since 2011, he also holds the position of Vice Chairman of the Board.
+Mr. Saputo, Jr. serves on the Board of Directors of Transcontinental Inc. and National Bank of Canada.